Sean Bergenheim: Playing career

 Bergenheim spent most of the 2005–06 season playing in the AHL for the Sound Tigers.
 His breakout in the AHL finally brought him back to the Islanders, but he was unable to agree to a new contract with the team in the 2006 off-season, after which he signed with Lokomotiv Yaroslavl in the Russian Superleague.

-On October 31, 2006, Bergenheim signed a one-year contract with Frölunda HC of the Swedish Elitserien.
-In Frölunda, he found instant chemistry with forwards Steve Kariya and Martin Plüss to form a very successful line.
+On October 31, 2006, Bergenheim signed a one-year contract with the Swedish Elitserien team Frölunda HC.
+During his time with the club, he played on a productive line alongside forwards Steve Kariya and Martin Plüss.

 On June 18, 2007, Bergenheim signed a one-year contract with the Islanders to return to the NHL.
 During the 2007–08 season, his first full season in the NHL, on March 4, 2008, he became the 350th different New York Islander skater to register a goal at Madison Square Garden.

 Having scoring 10 goals in 78 games with the Islanders in the 2007–08 season, on July 14, 2008, Bergenheim signed a two-year contract extension with the club.
 With higher expectations for the 2008–09 season, he scored 7 points in the first 16 games before he was felled by injury and illness that caused him to miss 26 games.
 Returning to health in the second half of the season, Bergenheim had his first multi-goal game with two goals to help the Islanders shut-out the Buffalo Sabres 2–0 on February 28, 2009.
 His strong form with New York continued, and on March 7, 2009, Bergenheim recorded his first career NHL hat-trick, against the New Jersey Devils.
 He finished the season with a career-high 15 goals in 59 games.